cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ### Enjoy

-Une fois tout ceci fait, vous pouvez lancez le script `stack-get-url.sh` qui va récupérer l'url d'entrée de votre stack.
+Once all of this done, you can run the `stack-get-url.sh` script qui va récupérer l'url d'entrée de votre stack.

 <a name="console" />

 ### All of this is fine, but you do not have a way to run the stack thru the console ?

 Et bien si !
-Using the console, you can deply a LAMP server :
+Using the console, you can deploy a LAMP server :

 1. Go the Cloudwatt Github in the applications/bundle-trusty-lamp repository
 2. Cliquez sur le fichier nommé bundle-trusty-lamp.heat.yml